m0riya42/Delivery-Packets-project/README.md

 # Hand to friend

-## A volunteer management system for distributing packets of food.
+A volunteer management system for distributing packets of food.
-line..

 ### UnAuthenticated User